DON'T MISS A NEW LISTING AGAIN!

 Eddie Aldridge first fell in love with the natural beauty of the Coxe Family Estate in 1966, when he was hired to plant three magnolias on the grounds.
 Eddie and his father, who are respected horticulturalists, recognized the grandeur of the land; and in 1977, Eddie purchased the property with the intention of developing it as a public garden.
 Twenty years later the gardens opened to the public, and today they are the site of many weddings, public celebrations, and private events.

-Not even an hour from Columbus and Phenix City, Callaway Gardens is a vacation resort with luxury accommodations, water activities, world-class golf courses, and spa packages.
+Less than an hour from Columbus and Phenix City, Callaway Gardens is a vacation resort with luxury accommodations, water activities, world-class golf courses, and spa packages.
 This location is the perfect spot for family vacations and weekend getaways.
 Click on the website to learn more!

 Huntsville has been nicknamed "Rocket City" for its long history with NASA and the U.S. Space program.
 In 1950, the U.S. military brought German rocket scientists to Huntsville to work on the beginnings of the space program; and in 1960 President Eisenhower formally dedicated the Marshall Space Flight Center.
 Then, in 1970 the U.S. Space and Rocket center was opened as a museum of the program's impressive hardware.
 The U.S. Space & Rocket Center allows visitors to explore the past, present, and future of space.
 The center is filled with many hands on activities, like a Mars climbing wall and a G force simulator to compliment an impressive array of rockets, shuttles, and space capsules.